How To Apply Loctite | Balisong Maintenance Tips

 Step 1: Take Your Screws Out

-The first thing you want to do is take the affected screw(s).
-If you are having trouble taking out your screw(s), you may want to check out our post "How to Fix Spinning Pivots."
+The first thing you want to do is take the affected screw(s) out of your balisong.
+If you are having trouble taking out your screw(s), because one side keeps spinning, read our post on "How to Fix Spinning Pivots."

 Step 3: Apply the Loctite

-Next, apply a tiny drop of Loctite at the end of the screw.
-Lucas usually recommends a drop the size of a rice grain.
-Then, circle the Loctite around the threads to create an even application.
-It is important that it is evenly distirbuted so it does not spill out over the top of the pivots.
-You can also blow on it to ensure the Locite is evenly distributed.
+Next, apply a tiny drop of Loctite® at the end of the screw.
+We usually recommend a drop the size of a rice grain.
+Then, circle the Loctite® around the threads to create an even application.
+It is important that it is evenly distributed so it does not spill out over the top of the pivots.
+You can also blow on it to ensure the Locite® is evenly distributed.

 Step 4: Put the Screws Back into Your Pivots

-Loctite need time to cure.
-You want to wait anywhere from from 12-24 hours for the Loctite to dry up so it properly holds your screws in.
-If you don't wait that long, the Loctite might solidify and you are going to end up with a lot more handle pay than you are use to.
+Loctite® needs time to cure.
+You want to wait anywhere from 12-24 hours for the Loctite® to dry up so it properly holds your screws in.
+If you don't wait that long, the Loctite® might solidify, and you are going to end up with a lot more handle pay on your balisong than you are used to.

 Back to blog